TJ Friedl Preview, Player Props: Reds vs. Cardinals

 TJ Friedl At The Plate

-- Among the qualified hitters in baseball, he ranks 22nd in batting average, 35th in on-base percentage, and 41st in slugging.
+- Among qualified batters in baseball, he ranks 21st in batting average, 35th in on-base percentage, and 42nd in slugging.

-- Friedl will look to extend his eight-game hitting streak.
-He's batting .500 with four homers during his last games.
+- Friedl is batting .389 with three homers during his last outings and is riding a nine-game hitting streak.

-- Friedl has reached base via a hit in 87 games this year (of 135 played), and had multiple hits in 40 of those games.
+- Friedl has picked up a hit in 88 of 136 games this year, with multiple hits 40 times.

-- He has gone deep in 13.3% of his games this season, and 3.3% of his plate appearances.

-- Friedl has had at least one RBI in 32.6% of his games this season (44 of 135), with more than one RBI 13 times (9.6%).
-He has also accounted for three or more of his team's runs in six contests.
+- He has scored in 41.2% of his games this year, with two or more runs scored in 11.0%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.